Call Us

 Be realistic

 It’s important to have a realistic attitude about the potential for anxiety or conflict.
-It’s inevitable that you will have difficult periods and increased stress levels that can lead to greater temptation.
-What’s important is planning the support need and strategies you’ll adopt to come out of the other side stronger.
+It’s inevitable that you'll have difficult periods and increased stress levels that can lead to greater temptation.
+What’s important is planning the support you need and the strategies you’ll adopt to come out stronger the other side.

 Recognise your triggers